dsu-cs/csc702_fall2025/Transformer/Komal_Charles/README.md

 N_SAMPLES = 5000
 ```

-To train on the full dataset, set both to `None`.
+To train on the full dataset, set both to None.

 ---